rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 Note that the formal definition of the term "subsection" allows to state that a section is also a subsection to itself.
 In contrary to that, a section can technically not be a subsection to itself.
 That is, because a sectioning node does not belong to its own section.
+And, because of that, a parent section can never be a subsection to itself.

+Note that this prevents a section hierarchy from having loops and/or cycles.

 **CLARIFICATION**
 A subsequent sectioning node (type-1 or type-2), which is a sibling to a